Turingraph/arabesque_of_alkhwarizmi/README.md

 2. Add other dimensional reduction algorithms for creating 2D and 3D representation of high dimensional objects e.g. PCA, t-SNE, LDA, more generalized version of taking 2D image photo of 3D objects to any n D objects etc.
 3. Add various other way to visualize linear algebra related concepts (I might skips this if I have no new visualization idea).
 4. Add other famous objects in `obj/`
-    1. Add other famous polytope e.g. 4D Platonic solids, Archimedean solids etc in `obj/obj_polytope/`
+    1. Add other famous polytope e.g. 4D Platonic solids, Archimedean solids etc in `obj/polytope/`
-    2. Add smooth manifold e.g. sphere, torus, Mobius Strip, Klein Bottle etc in `obj/obj_smooth/` using `obj/obj_basis/bezier.py`
+    2. Add smooth manifold e.g. sphere, torus, Mobius Strip, Klein Bottle etc in `obj/smooth/` using `obj/basis/bezier.py`
-    3. Add A, B, C, ..., Z, 0, ..., 8 and 9 in `obj/obj_alphabet/`.
+    3. Add A, B, C, ..., Z, 0, ..., 8 and 9 in `obj/alphabet/`.
+    4. Add fractal in `obj/fractal/`
 5. Check if 2 or more objects are collided with each other.
 6. Add domain specific features base on practical users, educational and/or ethical demand (https://80000hours.org/career-guide/most-pressing-problems/?int_campaign=2023-05--primary-navigation__career-guide)
     1. More advanced linear algebra related features e.g. SVD, Matrix factorization, LU decomposition, Affine Transformation, Markov chain, Matrix exponential, numerical randomized linear algebra, Linear Programming, Random Matrix Theory, multi-linear algebra etc.